8 creative team incentives that may recharge your sales team

 - Example: Each person on the team who hits their monthly quota receives a $100 restaurant gift card.

 Who doesn’t like time away from the office that doesn’t eat up sick days or PTO?
 Offering time off in return for hitting key targets gives hardworking team members a mental break and time out of the office to recharge.
 By setting targets high, sales managers can still push productivity and meet their own goals while offering an impressive incentive.
 The work just gets done in less time (and you can see what your team is truly capable of when pushed).
+In such cases, consider distributing glass awards to the most successful employees and team members to celebrate and honor their accomplishments.

 One possible perk of this type of incentive is the opportunity for rewarding something other than sales quotas.